Parables of Jesus: Canonical gospels

-In Harmony of the Gospels, Cox and Easley provide a Gospel harmony for the parables based on the following counts: Only in Matthew: 11, only in Mark: 2, only in Luke: 18, Matthew and Luke: 4, Matthew, Mark and Luke: 6.
+In Harmony of the Gospels, Cox and Easley provide a Gospel harmony for the parables based on the following counts: only in Matthew: 11; only in Mark: 2; only in Luke: 18; Matthew and Luke: 4; Matthew, Mark and Luke: 6.
 They list no parables for the Gospel of John.

 Other documents

 Parables attributed to Jesus are also found in other documents apart from the Bible.
 Some of these overlap those in the canonical gospels and some are not part of the Bible.
 The non-canonical Gospel of Thomas contains up to fifteen parables, eleven of which have parallels in the four canonical Gospels.
-The unknown author of the Gospel of Thomas did not have a special word for "parable", making it difficult to know what he considered a parable.
+The unknown author of the Gospel of Thomas did not have a special word for 'parable', making it difficult to know what they considered a parable.
 Those unique to Thomas include the Parable of the Assassin and the Parable of the Empty Jar.

 The noncanonical Apocryphon of James also contains three unique parables attributed to Jesus.
 They are known as "The Parable of the Ear of Grain", "The Parable of the Grain of Wheat", and "The Parable of the Date-Palm Shoot".

 The hypothetical Q document is seen as a source for some of the parables in Matthew, Luke, and Thomas.